Bocas del Toro Is Back: Roadblocks Lifted, Tours Resume, and the Islands Are Calling

 There’s no better way to connect with Panama than through its food — and no better way to spend a rainy day than in a steamy kitchen learning the secrets of arroz con pollo, patacones, and carimañolas.

-This small-group experience takes place in a covered outdoor kitchen where local chefs teach you to prep, fry, and season like a true Panameño.
-It’s not just hands-on — it’s heart-first.
+This small-group experience takes place in a covered kitchen where local chefs guide you through deeply rooted Afro‑Panamanian recipes, rich in coconut, spice, and history.
+It’s not just hands-on — it’s culture on a plate.

 Bonus: Thunder outside, sizzling oil inside.
 The kind of cozy you never forget.